by: Charles Q. Choi

 Among Echo 1’s many contributions was the first live voice communication via satellite, delivered by none other than President Eisenhower himself.

 In the radio message, Eisenhower said, “This is one more significant step in the United States’ program of space research and exploration being carried forward for peaceful purposes.
-The satellite balloon, which has reflected these words, may be used freely by any nation for similar experiments in its own interest.”
+The, which has reflected these words, may be used freely by any nation for similar experiments in its own interest.”

 The first coast-to-coast telephone call using a satellite was also made with Echo 1, from one researcher to another as a test, as was the first image transmitted via satellite: a portrait of Eisenhower.